shaunanoordin/zooniverse-fem-tasks-to-steps/README.md

 ## How To Use

+Run this script on your favourite command line interface.

 - Run `npm install` to install dependencies
-- Run `npm start workflows.csv` to process workflows and print the results on screen.
+- Run `node convertron example_workflows.csv` to process workflows and print the results on screen.
-  - Or, run `npm start workflows.csv > output.csv` to write to a file
+  - Or, run `node convertron example_workflows.csv > output.csv` to write to a file

+Requirements:
+- `node` and `npm`